Sai-sys-cmd/Dark-Operating-System/README.md

 DarkOS was built using the following tools and files:
 - **Docker**: Used to create a reproducible build environment.
 - **Qemu**: Emulated the OS without needing real hardware.
-- **Assembly & C**: Developed core OS components, including bootloading, kernel execution and pong.
+- **Assembly & C**: Developed core OS components, including bootloading, kernel execution and Pong.
 - **Key files used in the build process:**
   - `.gitattributes`, `.vscode/` (configuration files)
   - `LICENSE`, `Makefile` (project setup and build rules)